qwaneu/qwaneu.github.io/_drafts/simple-acts-of-kindness-and-love.md

 - doing small improvements every day gets you in the habit of just doing these improvements; it will require less mental effort to think about them or decide to do it
-- a habit doing many small improvement means that you get lots of practice doing it, which means that you will grow better at it over time, making it easier to do even more improvements
+- growing a habit of doing many small improvement means that you get well versed in doing it.
+This means that you will grow better at it over time, making it easier to do even more improvements
-- "learning to see" - the more you do the small improvements, the better you are able to see new opportunities for improvement; in code that a year ago you thought was good enough, you will start noticing all kinds of code smells
+- "learning to see" - the more you do the small improvements, the better you are able to see new opportunities for improvement.
+You will start noticing all kinds of code smells in code that a year ago you thought was good enough
-- the multiplicative effect will manifest itself after a delay, so cause and effect might not obvious for others (and you might not get the credit you deserve)
+- the multiplicative effect will manifest itself after a delay, so cause and effect might not obvious for others.
+You also may not get the credit you
+  deserve: true skill is invisible
-- the multiplicative effect can eventually result in order-of-magnitude improvements in feedback loops (like the build pipeline), and [order-of-magnitude improvements tend to change the game, like we wrote earlier](/2020/11/27/paying-the-price-of-fast-tests.html).
+- the multiplicative effect can eventually result in order-of-magnitude improvements in feedback loops, and [order-of-magnitude improvements tend to change the game, like we wrote earlier](/2020/11/27/paying-the-price-of-fast-tests.html).